Meet Our Staff

 Pronouns: She/Her/Hers/Ella

-AREAS OF SPECIALIZATION AND INTEREST: Amelia has particular interest and expertise working with people from non-traditional backgrounds including former foster youth, undocumented students, first-generation students, transfer students, and the veteran student population.
-Amelia also has particular interest in working with people experiencing trauma, interpersonal conflicts, grief/loss, and supporting community-building.
+AREAS OF SPECIALIZATION AND INTEREST: Amelia has particular interest and expertise working with former foster youth, undocumented students, first-generation students, transfer students, and the veteran student population.
+Amelia also has particular interest in working with substance use, harm reduction and recovery, Latinx students, trauma, interpersonal conflicts, grief/loss, and supporting community-building.
+Amelia is bilingual in English and Spanish.

 Pronouns: She/Her/Hers